-Dependency relationship of the pieces PortalContainer PortalContainerServiceGBean AdminConsoleExtensionGBean Pluto Portal Administration Console New Portlet
+Dependency relationship of the pieces Pluto Pol inerServiceGBean IminConsoleExtensionGBean Iministration Console • New Portlet

 The PortalContainer is the base requirement for the administration console.
 The Pluto Portal and the PortalContainerServiceGBean are the base requirements to install anything into the framework of the console.
 The administration console and the AdminConsoleExtensionGBean depends on the PortalContainerServiceGBean and the Pluto Portal.
 In order to add new console extensions, all of the described components must be in place.